Analyzing Airbnb (NASDAQ:ABNB) and APi Group (NYSE:APG)

 |2.71

-Airbnb currently has a consensus price target of $152.38, indicating a potential upside of 3.90%.
-APi Group has a consensus price target of $44.29, indicating a potential upside of 18.66%.
-Given APi Group’s stronger consensus rating and higher probable upside, analysts clearly believe APi Group is more favorable than Airbnb.
+Airbnb currently has a consensus target price of $152.38, indicating a potential upside of 2.91%.
+APi Group has a consensus target price of $44.29, indicating a potential upside of 17.50%.
+Given APi Group’s stronger consensus rating and higher probable upside, analysts plainly believe APi Group is more favorable than Airbnb.

 Summary